A manifesto, a shop, a ship

 Haber changed everything.

 He learned to pull nitrogen from the air and fix it into ammonia.
-Carl Bosch industrialized the process four years later.
+Carl Bosch industrialised the process four years later.
 With that, humanity gained the ability to feed itself without returning anything to the soil.
+It was a trick — a very good one.
+It worked.
+It still works.
+It is why eight billion of us are here.

 1.7Bhumans, 1909